 In order to keep a reference to the R commands used to create the HTML output, one can provide the path to an ASCII script file using the mainScriptFile argument.
 This comes back to the notion of reproducible research mentioned before, and we strongly suggest to make use of this feature.
 In fact, the function will issue a warning if no script file is supplied.
-This said, we will not make use of the mainScriptFile arguments here since we don't really have scripting files at hand; luckily, all commands are contained in this document.
+This said, we will not make use of the mainScriptFile arguments, since we don't really have scripting files at hand; all commands are contained in this document.

 It can take a while to run this function, since it creates a large number of graphics files.
-After it has finished, the index page of the report will be in the file indicated by the variable out, out and you can view it by directing a web browser to that file.
+After this function has finished, the index page of the report will be in the file indicated by the variable out, out and you can view it by directing a web browser to that file.

-'''

-[1] "report-raw/index.html"
+[1] "/tmp/RtmpQA1WBd/index.html"

-'''

-'''

 if (interactive()) browseURL(out)

-'''